 That means:

 eGrants will provide a link to revision greensheet next to award greensheets links.
-Link in eGrants will appear when revision greensheet is submitted (Status is ‘Submitted’ or ‘Frozen”).
-That means revision greensheet will NOT be editable accessing via eGRANTS (please confirm).
+Link in eGrants will appear when revision greensheet is frozen (Status is ‘Frozen”).
+That means revision greensheet will NOT be editable accessing via eGRANTS (please confirm - confirmed).

-Should the link in eGrants disappear if greensheet has been un-submitted (status is “Unsubmitted”)?
+Should the link in eGrants disappear if greensheet has been un-submitted (status is “Unsubmitted”)? – n/a

-CBIIT task will be to test integration point; coordination is needed between CBIIT and eGrants dev teams.
+CBIIT task will be to test integration point; coordination is needed between CBIIT and eGrants dev teams. - yes